-- The individual is convicted of crimes encompassing sexual assault, armed robbery, rape, child molestation, production or possession of child pornography, trafficking in humans, drug possession with intent to sell or drug distribution.
+- The individual has been convicted of crimes encompassing sexual assault, armed robbery, rape, child molestation, production or possession of child pornography, trafficking in humans, drug possession with the intent to sell or drug distribution.

 - The individual has a felony conviction within the past 10 years, regardless of the offense or violation.

-- The individual is convicted of a felony firearms or explosives violation.
+- The individual has been convicted of a felony firearms or explosives violation.

 - The individual has engaged in acts or activities designed to overthrow the U.S. Government by force.